hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 #### Check the Management Center

-Refresh your Management Center web page, or log out and in.
-Look for the cluster named "k8s".

-You should see that this cluster has 1 server member in the group:
+Now that the cluster (of 1 server) is running, you can connect to it from the Management Center.

+![Image of Hazelcast management center configuration][Screenshot03a]
+![Image of Hazelcast management center available connections][Screenshot03b]
-![Image of Hazelcast management center member count][Screenshot03]
+![Image of Hazelcast management center member count][Screenshot03c]

 ### Hazelcast Client : `java -Dserver.port=8082 -jar the-client/target/the-client.jar`